sziafs/edtech/README.md

 #### Trivia
 The Trivia backend, like the Bookshelf backend, is built with Flask.
 It manages trivia questions, user scores, and other game-related data.

+#### MOOC
+The MOOC backend is built with Django.
+It manages course data, user progress, and other functionalities necessary for a MOOC platform.

 ---
 ### 📱 Mobile Application
 #### MoveIt